dancrew32/zirrow/README.md

 To get all the gems, `bundle install`

-If you just want a really simple Zillow Api class, use `/api/Zirrow.rb` If you want to run the api site, just `rackup config.ru` No clue what rack is? https://devcenter.heroku.com/articles/rack
+If you just want a really simple Zillow Api class, use `/api/Zirrow.rb`.
+If you want to run the api site, just `rackup config.ru`.
+No clue what rack is?
+Read about here [Rack](https://devcenter.heroku.com/articles/rack)

 You'll need to request a
 [Zillow Api Key](http://www.zillow.com/webservice/APIUpgradeRequest.htm)